Information for new providers

 Registered providers use the Provider Portal to process payments with the NDIA.
 When you receive confirmation to complete Stage 2 of the registration process, you will be instructed on how to set up your Provider Portal access.
-See the Doing business online page for more information.
+See the Essentials for providers working with the NDIS page for more information.

 As we move towards national roll out, the NDIA continues to explore and develop ICT arrangements.
 This means that the systems that are currently in place are unlikely to be the same at full roll out.
 Providers are encouraged to keep this in mind when preparing their organisation for working with the NDIS.

 Quality and safeguards